 A $50 value FREE to all AGF-approved Go programs!
 Up to 24 students can begin playing right away.
 Contains:

-To get started, download our Project Application Form.
+To get started, fill out our online Project Application Form.
 It's easy!
 If you have a group of students who want to learn Go, you probably qualify.

 Other Ways We Can Help